 Pros for scuppers are they’re inexpensive and easy to install and very efficient at eliminating water.

 The biggest con to the scupper is they’re made useless by ice that blocks the water from flowing.
 Water that isn’t drained straight away can lead to water damage and leaks.

 Gutters are the most common drainage systems and are seen on virtually every building and house.
-Gutters normal drain water into pipes which carry it away from the building.
+Why?
+Because gutters normally drain water into pipes that carry it away from the building.

 Pros for gutters is they’re inexpensive and easy to install; in fact, most people can install them themselves.